 By Chandrima Pal Jun.
 04, 2019

 Jiggs Kalra, the flamboyant chef, changed the way we looked at Indian food – how it could be cooked and consumed.
 He put a bit of Kashmir in Kanyakumari and Bengal in Bombay.
-Today at 71, Kalra breathed his last, ending a delicious chapter in the kitchens of India.

 Back in the ’80s, the average middle-class Indian kitchen had the fragrance of familiarity around it.
 Even as a stranger, you could make your way through the kadhais and handis, the tumblers and the thaalis.
 It was expected that the kitchen would be stocked with grounded masalas, whole spices, vegetables, adrak, and lasoon.
 If were in the Western part of the country, one knew where to find the kanda-batata, the kaddu and kombdi.
 In the East, you knew where to find the panch-phoron and the sorshe.
 There were no surprises, no foreign bodies.
 Just a lot of indigenous, comfort food.

 And then came Jiggs Kalra, the flamboyant chef, culinary alchemist, who changed the way we looked at Indian food – how it could be cooked and consumed.
 He put a bit of Kashmir in Kanyakumari and Bengal in Bombay.
 But everything was tempered with a robust Punjabi zest for the good life.
 He conjured visions of dishes with sumptuous names: Rattan Majusha (a rich mushroom curry dish), Tabaq Maaz (grilled lamb chops dish with spices) Lazeez Khumb (another mushroom preparation).
 And he introduced the middle-class Indian kitchen to a treasure trove of ingredients and techniques that we never thought existed.
-Today at 71, Kalra breathed his last, ending a delicious chapter in the kitchens of India.
+Last year at 71, Jiggs Kalra breathed his last, ending a delicious chapter in the kitchens of India.

-Kalra became a household name in the ’80s and ’90s, in part due to his hugely popular columns that frequently appeared in print.
+Jiggs Kalra became a household name in the ’80s and ’90s, in part due to his hugely popular columns that frequently appeared in print.
 His recipes could best be described as food fantasies that played out on the pages of a magazine as if it had discovered a culinary rockstar.
 Each of them read like an opera with several acts – most of which were unfamiliar, exotic, and often expensive.
 Prepping and cooking time ran into hours.
 The pictures of the food that accompanied his columns were laced with seductive, jewel tones, and you could almost see the fat glistening on the food and the moisture settling in.

 Kalra was not your average cookbook aunty who curated heirloom recipes and spun stories around them.
 He was instead, the flamboyant star of a Broadway musical.